Scottish Greens Co-leader Lorna Slater calls for independence referendum 'as soon as covid eases'

 The Scottish Greens co-leader told BBC Good Morning Scotland on Wednesday that a second independence referendum in Scotland should come this parliamentary term.

-Asked about whether a second Independence referendum should be introduced to Holyrood in the coming year, Ms Slater said that there will be an independence referendum in this parliamentary term.
+Asked about whether indyref2 should be introduced to Holyrood in the coming year, Ms Slater said that there will be an independence referendum in this parliamentary term.

 Speaking on the radio show, Slater said: "The exact timing of that I’m not personally clear on but the SNP manifesto said in the first half of the term, we said in this parliamentary term so I think we are all agreed that we want the covid crisis to have eased before that happens so that we can safely campaign and have that national conversation we need to have about the kind of Scotland that we want.”